apache/lucene/dev-docs/file-formats.md

 ## Add codec headers and footers to all files

 Use `CodecUtil` to add headers and footers to all files of the index.
-This helps make sure that we are opening the right file and differenciate Lucene bugs from file corruptions.
+This helps make sure that we are opening the right file and differentiate Lucene bugs from file corruptions.

 ## Validate checksums of the metadata file when opening a segment